SenSlay/Taskly/README.md

 ### 1. UI AND DISPLAY TASKS - (Name of Assignee)

-1. Follow the UI from our figma
+1. Follow the UI from our figma, just display one sample task so u can do the styling
-2. Display the tasks based on backlog data
+2. The other tasks should be based on what is in backlog
 ![alt text](/assets/image-5.png)

 ### 2. Logic - (Name of Assignee)